Sleep Apnea and TMJ

 What is Sleep Apnea?

-Sleep apnea, or in simple terms snoring, is a serious and life-threatening sleep disorder affecting a large percentage of the population.
+Sleep apnea is a serious and life-threatening sleep disorder affecting a large percentage of the population.
 This disorder has been labeled the silent killer.

 Sleep apnea is defined by continuous involuntary breathing interruptions during sleep.
 These interruptions – or apneic events, as they’re called – can last anywhere from a short second to a couple of minutes, occurring up to 30 times within a single hour.